curegit/sc4-my-sim-tool/README.md

 Show the help.

 `show [-r, --reorder]`
-Show the list of My Sims written in the DAT file.
+Show the My Sim list.
-When '-r' or '--reorder' is given, indexes used for reordering are also shown.
+Show indexes used for reordering when '-r' or '--reorder' is given.

 `add <name> <gender> <sign> <image_path>`
 Add a new Sim to the list.
-<image_path> is absolute or relative.
+The path of an image is absolute or relative.
 The image format must be JPG, PNG, GIF, EXIF, TIFF, or BMP.

 `remove <index>`